theo0x0/ssl_proxy/README.md

 ## How to use

  1. Download and start http_proxy.py
- 2. Proxy port is 8881 by default
+    - Proxy port is 8881 by default

- 3. Configure your network client to use HTTP proxy and the CA from `cert.pem`
+ 2. Configure your network client to use HTTP proxy and the CA from `cert.pem`
+    - Run test.py to check if everithing is ok